 Looming US tax return deadline

-US citizens and green card holders must lodge their tax returns by 15 April (the deadline is 17 April in 2018).
+In 2019, US citizens and Green Card holders must lodge their tax returns by 15 April.

 However, US expats living abroad automatically gain a two-month extension until 15 June.